A Guide to Ticks in Maryland

 This tick is the primary carrier of Lyme Disease and is named for its black legs.
-It is also known as “deer tick” as the adults survive the winter by feeding off of white-tailed deer.
+It is also known as “deer tick,” as the adults survive the winter by feeding off white-tailed deer.
 This type of tick is also a carrier of anaplasmosis, babesiosis, and Powassan disease.

 Brown Dog Tick

-Although this tick prefers to feed on dogs, it will feed on humans as well.
-It can spread Rocky Mountain spotted fever, canine ehrlichiosis, and canine babesiosis.
+Although this tick prefers to feed on dogs, it will also feed on humans.
+As a result, it can spread Rocky Mountain spotted fever, canine ehrlichiosis, and canine babesiosis.

 Lone Star Tick

-This species of tick has a tiny white dot on its back that represents a ‘star’—and is not from Texas!
+This tick species has a tiny white dot on its back representing a ‘star’—and is not from Texas!
 It is linked to ehrlichiosis, STARI, tularemia, and the most known side effect—a meat allergy.

 How to Remove a Tick

-After playing outside or hiking through the woods, it’s very important to check for ticks.
-As ticks like warm, dark places, make sure to check along joints, such as behind the knees or inside elbows and armpits, behind your ears, and anywhere covered in hair, including your neck.
+After playing outside or hiking through the woods, it’s crucial to check for ticks.
+As ticks like warm, dark places, check along joints, such as behind the knees or inside elbows and armpits, behind your ears, and anywhere covered in hair, including your neck.
 If found, ticks must be handled carefully and removed as soon as possible.

-- Remove the tick from the skin: If a tick is crawling along your skin, but has not latched yet, simply remove it using a gloved hand or tweezers.
+- Remove the tick from the skin: If a tick is crawling along your skin but has not latched yet, remove it using a gloved hand or tweezers.
 If the tick has been on, use fine-tipped tweezers to grab the tick as close to the skin’s surface as possible.
-Try to grab the animal’s head instead of its body, and carefully pull away from the skin.
+Try to capture the animal’s head instead of its body and carefully pull it away from the skin.
 Be sure to completely remove the tick, as its mouthparts can sometimes get left behind, causing infections.

 - Clean the area: Once the tick has been removed, thoroughly wash the area with soap and water and then shrub it with iodine or rubbing alcohol.

-- Identify the tick: As some types of ticks are associated with transmitting specific disease, if you can, try to identify which species it is to make it easier to identify potential infections.
+- Identify the tick: As some types of ticks are associated with transmitting specific diseases, if you can, try to identify which species it is to make it easier to identify potential infections.

 - Dispose of the tick: The most effective way to kill a tick is to drop it directly into rubbing alcohol, though some people will also flush it down the toilet or wrap it tightly in tape and throw it into the trash.

-- If needed—see a doctor: If you are starting to show any symptoms, such as fever, chills, body aches, or a rash near the bite location, go to a doctor immediately.
+- If needed—see a doctor: If you start showing any symptoms, such as fever, chills, body aches, or a rash near the bite location, go to a doctor immediately.

 How to Prevent Ticks

 The best defense against ticks is to prevent them from infesting your yard this summer.
-There are a number of things you can do to make your home less attractive to tick populations, including:
+There are several things you can do to make your home less attractive to tick populations, including: